-Aside from getting stronger, it is also good for your overall health.
-Research shows that when you get good at push-ups, the health benefits are greater than, say, making a maximum effort on a treadmill.
+Apart from getting stronger, it is also good for your overall health.
+Research shows that when you get good at push-ups, the health benefit is greater than, say, making a maximum effort on a treadmill.
 Push-ups are a simple, inexpensive way to work on your health.

 Research shows that, on average, adult men should be able to bench press 27 times and for women it is 16 times.
 Piece of cake right?

-But how heavy is a push-up really and in what ways can you increase its weight or make it lighter if needed?
-We'll go over some variations with you.
-We'll start with the easiest variation and end with the heaviest.
+But how heavy is a push-up really and in what ways can you make it heavier or lighter if needed?
+We'll go through some variations with you.
+We start with the easiest variation and end with the heaviest.

 - Push ups with your hands on a 60 cm rise = 41% of body weight